islegendary/discourse-segment-theme-component/README.md

 - Make changes to your settings as needed.
 - The component supports calling `segment.identify` when a user first logs on to the site.
 - Tracks comprehensive user engagement across all major Discourse activities.
-- Provides detailed analytics for content creation, engagement, and user behavior.

 ---